nebari-dev/nebari-slurm/docs/configuration.md

 address of the hpc-master node.
-However, if a domain name has been set up to point to the hpc-master node, then Qhub HPC's router, [Traefik](https://doc.traefik.io/traefik/), can be configured to work with the domain by setting the **traefik.domain** ansible variable.
+However, if a domain name has been set up to point to the hpc-master node, then Qhub HPC's router, [Traefik](https://doc.traefik.io/traefik/), can be configured to work with the domain by setting the `traefik_domain` ansible variable.

 For example, if you had the example.com domain set up to point to the hpc-master node, then you could add the following to the all.yaml file